- Discover EaseUS

 Sometimes, you may encounter the same issue on a USB drive, SD card, etc. These fixes are applicable to resolve this error on USB, SD card, etc., devices.

-In addition to new or used hard drive not showing up issue in File Explorer or Disk Management, we will try and answer some of your most asked questions about these issues.
+In addition to new or used hard drives not showing up issues in File Explorer or Disk Management, we will try and answer some of your most asked questions about these issues.

 If you have any questions, the following should answer them for you:

 1. What do I do if my internal hard drive is not detected?